-Geologic units that consist of well sorted sands, silty sands, and gravels where depth to groundwater is less than or equal to 50 feet (15 m) below the ground surface are mapped as high.
-Geologic units that consist of moderately to poorly sorted sands and gravels where depth to groundwater is less than or equal to 50 feet (15 m) below the ground surface are mapped as moderate.
-Geologic units that consist of poorly sorted sands and gravels where depth to groundwater is likely greater than 50 feet (15 m) below the ground surface but shallow groundwater potential mapping identifies soil conditions likely to develop perched groundwater are mapped as low susceptibility.
-Geologic units that consist of moderately to poorly sorted sands and gravels where depth to groundwater is greater than or equal to 50 feet (15 m) below the ground surface are mapped as very low susceptibility.
-Areas of sandy to fine-grained soils and perched or seasonally high groundwater may increase liquefaction susceptibility within the mapped low and very low susceptibility areas.
+Geologic units that consist of well-sorted sand, silty sand, and gravel where depth to groundwater is less than or equal to 50 feet (15 m) below the ground surface are mapped as high (not mapped in the Tickville Spring quadrangle).
+Geologic units that consist of moderately to poorly sorted sand and gravel where depth to groundwater is less than or equal to 50 feet (15 m) below the ground surface are mapped as moderate.
+Geologic units that consist of poorly sorted sand and gravel where depth to groundwater is likely greater than 50 feet (15 m) below the ground surface, but shallow groundwater potential mapping identifies soil conditions likely to develop perched groundwater, are mapped as low susceptibility.
+Geologic units that consist of moderately to poorly sorted sand and gravel where depth to groundwater is greater than or equal to 50 feet (15 m) below the ground surface are mapped as low susceptibility.
+Areas of sandy to fine-grained soil and perched or seasonally high groundwater may increase liquefaction susceptibility within the low susceptibility areas (not mapped in the Tickville Spring quadrangle).
 Anderson and others (1994) emphasized that "perched groundwater is equal to true groundwater with respect to soil liquefaction," stating that "saturated granular material is the chief concern; the source of the saturation is immaterial."
+Bedrock areas are not susceptible to liquefaction.